tattn/tattn.github.io/content/project/weirdcam/index.md

 title = "WeirdCam"

 # Project summary to display on homepage.
-summary = "Weird Exciting Filters"
+summary = "Weird Exciting Filters written in SwiftUI"

 # Tags: can be used for filtering projects.
 tags = ["app", "ios"]